the-handymen/Project-HAND/README.md

 # Project-H.A.N.D.
-H.A.N.D.: Handy Apparatus for Nonlocal Distances
+H.A.N.D.: Handy Appendage for Nonlocal Distances